Get an annual AARP membership for only $9. Offer ends 12/11.

 All Otofonix devices have a one-year warranty and a 45-day money-back return option.
 Hearing aids typically take some getting used to, so it’s nice to have the warranty and return window.
 This is pretty average for the industry; however, a few OTC providers offer more extensive coverage.
 For example, Jabra Enhance has a three-year warranty and 100-day free trial.
 You can check out our Jabra Enhance review to learn more.

 The Otofonix website provides a comprehensive FAQ page and a nice collection of captioned videos that address potential customers’ most common problems and questions.
-Users can purchase replacement domes, tubes, and batteries on their website as well.
+Users can also purchase replacement domes, tubes, and batteries on their website.

 Need Help Finding the Right Hearing Aid?